Zoology at Michigan State University

 Zoology is the branch of natural science that deals with animal biology.
 It is concerned with every level of biological organization from the gene to the ecosystem, and with the structure, physiology, behavior, genetics, development, distribution, and evolution of animals in all taxonomic groups.
 In a broad sense, zoology also deals with the interrelationships between humans and other animals.
 The courses in the department span the diversity of animal life and the entire range of modern biological disciplines concerned with animals.
 There is ample scope for students to obtain a broad education in biology while also specializing in the particular aspects of biology that interest them most.

 Three degree programs are available for students majoring in Zoology: Bachelor of Science in Zoology, Bachelor of Science in Environmental Biology/Zoology, and Bachelor of Arts in Zoology.
-Each undergraduate degree program has its own set of requirements.
+Click on the Degree program headers below to see the requirements.

 In the Bachelor of Science in Zoology, students complete their Zoology coursework by by choosing one of seven concentrations.
 Each concentration focuses on a particular area of Zoology and requires a minimum of 33 credits in upper (300 +) level Zoology courses.
 By choosing a Zoology concentration that matches their individual interests, a student can tailor their coursework to their individual interests, potential careers or possible work environments.
 This degree with its concentrations suits students who seek professional employment in animal biology, or who seek admission to graduate programs in animal biology or to health-related professional schools.